 Kurt Fowler is a litigation associate based in Ropes & Gray’s Chicago office.
 Kurt has experience representing clients in connection with government enforcement actions, internal investigations, compliance matters, and complex commercial litigation.
-Kurt regularly assists private equity sponsors and their portfolio companies to identify, assess, and mitigate corruption, sanctions, and money-laundering risks related to various transactions and investments.
-Further, Kurt regularly works with private equity portfolio companies to develop and enhance compliance programs.
+Kurt regularly assists private equity sponsors and their portfolio companies to identify, assess, and mitigate corruption and sanctions risks related to various transactions and investments.

 Kurt attended the University of Chicago Law School where he was a member of The University of Chicago Law Review.
 Kurt also spent time providing legal defense services to at-risk Chicago youth through the University of Chicago’s Criminal and Juvenile Justice Project.

-- Developed anti-corruption and third-party compliance programs for clients with operations in high-risk countries.
+- Develop anti-corruption and sanctions compliance programs for clients with operations in high-risk countries.

-- Conduct anti-corruption and international risk due diligence pre and post deal.
+- Routinely conduct anti-corruption and economic sanctions due diligence pre- and post-acquisition.

 - Represent corporate and private equity clients in connection with CFIUS analyses and filings.

 - Represented multinational life sciences company in connection with internal investigation concerning instances of possible bribery in Southeast Asia.

 - Represented individual executive in the DOJ’s international investigation into diesel emissions.

 - Represented major pharmaceutical company in an investigation by DOJ into alleged violations of the False Claims Act.

 - Represented multinational life sciences company in connection with potential violations of sanctions and export control laws.